-Community Investment Network (CIN) was established to support and encourage the development of “giving circles” and other collective giving models.
-A giving circles is a group of individuals who pool their personal time, talent and treasure to address social issues in their communities using thoughtful giving strategies.
+The Community Investment Network (CIN) was established to support and encourage the development of “giving circles” and other collective giving models.
+A giving circle is a group of individuals who pool their personal time, talent, treasure and testimony to address social issues impacting their communities using thoughtful giving strategies.

-As a 501(c)3 nonprofit organization with a national scope, CIN pursues a bold mission anchored in four main strategies.
+CIN pursues a bold mission anchored in four main strategies:

 Identifying pathways towards institutional philanthropy for individuals and community groups.

 Cultivating a new cadre of philanthropic leaders from communities of color who recognize their civic responsibilities and their power to influence mainstream philanthropy.

 Creating space for members to learn the history of philanthropy, generate ideas, share lessons and successes and pursue opportunities to give back.